LeadFisherSolutions/leadnet/SECURITY.md

 Let us know if you have found a vulnerability.
 Send email to [sashapop101@gmail.com](mailto:sashapop101@gmail.com).
 We will investigate and quickly fix the problem.
-Pleese don't discuss this security vulnerability in a public.
+Please don't discuss this security vulnerability in a public.
 Thanks for understanding !